dstackai/dstack/docs/index.md

 </div>

-`dstack` automatically creates cloud resources in the configured account and destroys them when the remote workflow is done.
+Upon running a workflow remotely, `dstack` automatically creates resources in the configured cloud account and destroys them once the workflow is complete.

+## Providers

+`dstack` supports multiple [providers](usage/providers.md) that enable you to set up environment, run scripts, launch interactive dev environments and apps, and perform many other tasks.